Denise-R/randomly_generated_mosaic_scarf_pattern/README.md

 ```

 ### __Section 2:__
-This section of code specifies the type of stich needed in one row of the repeated rectangular block.
-Each 4 by 2.6 inch rectangular block is composed of 18 stiches(x axis) and 16 rows(y axis).
+This section of code specifies the type of stitch needed in one row of the repeated rectangular block.
+Each 4 by 2.6 inch rectangular block is composed of 18 stiches (x axis) and 16 rows (y axis).
 In order for the pattern created to show up best on a scarf, each row of the rectangular block is broken up into 6 different sections(18 stiches/6 = 3 stiches per section).
 Therefore, each row of the rectanular block contains only 6 stiches of interest.
 To specify the type of stitch for the 6 stitches of interest, the following steps are taken:
 1. A list titled <span style="color:blue">list</span> is created.
 2. A for loop that repeats 6 times is created.
 3. Within the for loop, either a 0 or 1 is assigned to a variable named <span style="color:blue">n</span>.
 This value is then saved in list.
 Once this process has repeated 6 times, the for loop is broken.